zulu-alpha/zakm/README.md

 A kit container is just an object that can end up containing any number of any category of kit, and there are 4 kinds of kit containers.

-There are crate containers, for example:
+There are crate kit containers, for example:

 ```yaml
 crate_cargo: